 Atmospheric Radiation Measurement (ARM) user facility

-The Atmospheric Radiation Measurement (ARM) user facility is a multi-platform scientific user facility with the objective of providing a detailed and accurate description of the Earth’s atmosphere in diverse climate regimes to resolve the uncertainties in climate and earth system models.
-ARM provides the national and international research community with strategically located in situ and remote sensing observatories designed to improve the understanding and representation, in climate and earth system models, of clouds and aerosols as well as their interactions and coupling with the Earth’s surface.
+The Atmospheric Radiation Measurement (ARM) user facility is a multi-platform scientific user facility that provides the research community with strategically located in situ and remote sensing observatories designed to improve the understanding and representation of cloud, aerosol, and precipitation processes in earth system models in support of DOE’s science, energy, and national security missions.

-ARM was the first climate change field research facility to operate cutting-edge instrumentation on a long-term continuous basis and operates at fixed and varying locations around the globe.
-The ARM fixed sites are located in diverse climate regimes representing mid-latitude, polar, and marine environments (i.e., the Southern Great Plains and the North Slope of Alaska in the United States and the Eastern North Atlantic).
+ARM operates cutting-edge instrumentation on a long-term continuous basis at fixed and varying locations around the globe.
+The ARM fixed sites are located in diverse locations representing mid-latitude, polar, and marine environments (i.e., the Southern Great Plains and the North Slope of Alaska in the United States and the Eastern North Atlantic).
 Each ARM site uses a leading-edge array of cloud-, aerosol-, and precipitation-observing instruments to record long-term continuous measurements of atmospheric and surface properties.
-ARM also has three mobile facilities (AMFs) that have similar observational capabilities to the fixed sites and an aerial facility (AAF) that includes manned research aircraft, unmanned aerial systems (UAS) and tethered balloon systems (TBS) for atmospheric research.
+ARM also has three mobile facilities (AMFs) that have similar observational capabilities to the fixed sites and an aerial facility (AAF) that includes manned research aircraft, unmanned aerial systems (UAS), and tethered balloon systems (TBS) for atmospheric research.
 Two of the mobile facilities and the aerial facility capabilities are available for short-term deployments to regions of interest based on proposals from the science community.
 The third mobile facility conducts longer deployments to regions of high scientific priority.
-It recently completed a multi-year deployment to Oliktok Point, AK and will soon move to a site in the Southeast US for a 5-year deployment to address science questions related to biogenic aerosols, land-atmosphere interactions, and convective clouds.
+It is currently deployed at the Bankhead National Forest in the Southeast US for a 5-year deployment to address science questions related to biogenic aerosols, land-atmosphere interactions, and convective clouds.

 Additional programmatic information is available via the ARM homepage.